ssl-hep/ServiceX_frontend/docs/query_types.rst

       }
   )

+FuncADL is based on the concept of sequences.
+The events in a dataset are a sequence of events.
+The jets in an event are a sequence of jets.
+The ``Select`` call applies a function that transforms the input sequence, element-by-element, into an output sequence.
+In the above example, the first ``Select`` call is used to transform the sequence of events into a sequence of a sequence of jets (e.g. a sequence of jets representing the jets in an event - a 2D array, if you will).
+The lambda function passed to the ``Select`` call is applied to each event in the input sequence, and the result is a sequence of jets for each event.

+The dictionary defines the columns of the output file (e.g. the leaves in a ``TTree``).
+In each case, the three ``lambda`` functions are applied to each jet, transforming the sequence of jets into a sequence of :math:`p_T` values, a sequence of :math:`\eta` values, and a sequence of EM fractions.

 Full documentation on the func-adl query language can be found at this `JupyterBook <https://gordonwatts.github.io/xaod_usage/intro.html>`_.

 Python Function Query Type